-Throttle and brake panel
+Throttle and brake quadrant

-The throttle and brake panel with choke and cabin heat / cabin temp control is located on the left side of the pilot station in the centre panel.
+The throttle and brake quadrant with choke is located on the left side of the pilot station.
 Throttle control (1) is conventional with IDLE in aft (or pulled) and full throttle in most forward position.
 With the ROTAX 914 UL engine the boost range is entered by overcoming a small resistance to the front.
 The throttle lever is linked with cable controls to the carburettors.
 A mechanical spring applies tension to the control cables and brings the carburettors to full throttle in case of a cable break.
 The throttle lever has a pre-set friction brake which holds the throttle in the selected position.

 Choke (3) is used start a cold engine.
-In order to do so, pull the choke lever fully to the rear or ON position and be sure to have the throttle in idle position.
-After starting the engine and a short warm-up, the choke can be slowly disengaged by moving the lever into its forward or OFF position.
+In order to do so, pull the choke lever fully to the rear or ON position (into the round indentation of throttle control lever) and be sure to have the throttle in idle position.
+After starting the engine and a short warmup, the choke can be slowly disengaged by moving the lever into its forward or OFF position.
+Hold the throttle control firmly while pushing the choke to OFF as mechanical friction might move the throttle lever out of its idle position.

 The hydraulic wheel brake is actuated by pulling the brake lever (2).
-A locking pawl mechanism allows settina for use as parking brake.
+A locking pawl mechanism allows setting for use as parking brake.
 In order to release the parking brake pull the brake lever a little further to let the spring-loaded locking pawl disengage, and then release wheel brake.